 “I was not happy with the quality of the product.
 It tasted as though it was sitting for a very long time,” said one user.

 “Seriously tastes like tap water.
-Highly overpriced,” said another.
+Highly overpriced,” explained another.

 Scroll below for one of the best products we’ve seen in 2015.